Trifolium campestre: Description

-It is a herbaceous annual plant, growing to 10–30 cm tall, with distinctive yellow flowerheads that superficially resemble hop flowers.
+It is a herbaceous annual plant, growing to 10–30 cm tall.
+The leaves are alternate and trifoliate, with three oblong or elliptical leaflets 4–10 mm long.

+The distinctive yellow flowerheads superficially resemble hop flowers.
 Each flowerhead is a cylindrical or spherical collection of 20–40 individual flowers.
-The flowers become brown upon aging and drying, enclosing the fruit, a one-seeded pod.
-The leaves are alternate and trifoliate, with three oblong or elliptical leaflets 4–10 mm long.
+The flowers turn brown with age and drying, enclosing the fruit, a single-seeded pod.

-This species is very closely related to large hop trefoil (Trifolium aureum).
+Similar plants

+The species may be confused with others that have three leaflets and small yellow flowers, such as T. aureum (large hop trefoil), T. dubium (lesser hop trefoil), Medicago lupulina (black medick), and Oxalis stricta (yellow woodsorrel).

+Etymology

+The species name campestre means "of the fields".